-At CICT, sustainability is at the core of everything we do.
-We are committed to growing in a responsible manner, delivering long-term economic value, and contributing to the environmental and social well-being of our communities.
+At CICT, we are committed to growing in a responsible manner, by delivering long-term economic value and contributing to the environmental and social well-being of our communities.
 The operations of CICT's properties are managed by the property managers (which mainly comprise subsidiaries of CLI), in accordance with the property management agreements.
-The material ESG factors have been identified with set targets for 2030, considering CICT's business focus and in alignment with the CLI 2030 SMP.
+The material ESG factors have been identified with set targets for 2030, considering CICT's business focus and in alignment with the CLI 2030 Sustainability Master Plan (SMP).
 Advancing towards a common set of goals, the CICTML Board has reviewed and endorsed the material ESG factors put up by the management team.

-CICT's ESG plan and targets steer our efforts on a common course to maximise impact through building portfolio resilience and resource efficiency, enabling thriving and future-adaptive communities, and stewarding responsible business conduct and governance.
+CICT's ESG factors aim to maximise impact through building portfolio resilience, optimising resources, enabling thriving and future-adaptive communities, and stewarding responsible business conduct and governance.

 Our sustainability performance has consistently been well-regarded by global indices such as FTSE4Good Index Series.
 The Manager will continue to identify and adopt meaningful ESG practices and enhance sustainability in the real estate sector.

-CICT aligns its sustainability goals with CLI to achieve the sustainable performance of its portfolio.
+CICT aligns its sustainability goals with CLI to achieve sustainable performance for its portfolio.
 Both CICTML and the property managers oversee CICT's business and operations, ensuring adherence to CLI's sustainability framework, policies, and guidelines, including its ethics and business conduct code.
-The 2030 SMP, which is reviewed every two years, guides CICT's sustainability efforts across the ESG pillars.
-This enables CICT to create a greater positive impact on both the environment and communities.
+Guided by CLI's 2030 Sustainability Master Plan (SMP), CICT is committed to driving efforts to meet the SBTi-approved Scope 1 and 2 emissions reduction targets aligned with a 1.5°C trajectory1.
+CICT is also aligned with CLI's commitment to achieve Net Zero2 by 2050 for its Scope 1 and 2 emissions.
+Specific pathways are established for each ESG pillar and focus area, with strategies to evolve alongside advancements in technology and scientific research.
+Roadmaps and plans are developed to achieve CICT's sustainability objectives, which will enable the Trust to create a greater positive impact on both the environment and communities.

 CICT-endorsed material ESG issues, along with the value created, adhere to the 2030 SMP focus areas and commitments.
 These are mapped to CICT's resources, which include Financial, People and Structure, Properties, Environment, and Stakeholders and Communities.
 They are also aligned with the eight UN SDGs that closely match the 2030 SMP focus areas, where CICT can make the most significant positive impact.